Report: Hackers using telecoms like ‘global spy system’

 “I’m not even going to share the continent,” he said.

 Cybereason said the compromise of its customer eventually led it to about 10 other firms that had been hit in a similar way, with hackers stealing data in 100 gigabyte chunks.
-Div said that, in some cases, the hackers appeared to be tracking non-phone devices, such as cars or smartwatches.
+Div said that, in some cases, the hackers even appeared to be tracking non-phone devices, such as cars or smartwatches.

-The GSMA, which represents mobile operators worldwide, did not immediately return a message seeking comment.
+Cybereason said it was in the process of briefing some of the world’s largest telecommunications firms on the development.
+The GSMA, a group that represents mobile operators worldwide, said in an email it was monitoring the situation.

 Who might be behind such hacking campaigns is often a fraught question in a world full of digital false flags.
-Cybereason said that all the signs pointed to APT10 — the nickname often applied to a notorious China-linked cyberespionage group.
+Cybereason said all the signs pointed to APT10 — the nickname often applied to a notorious cyberespionage group that U.S. authorities and digital security experts have tied to the Chinese government.

-But Div said the clues they found were so obvious he and his team sometimes wondered whether they might have been left on purpose.
+But Div said the clues they found were so obvious that he and his team sometimes wondered whether they might have been left on purpose.

 “I thought: ‘Hey, just a second, maybe it’s somebody who wants to blame APT10,'” he said.

-Chinese authorities have routinely denied responsibility for hacking operations.
-The Chinese Embassy in London did not immediately return a message seeking comment.
+Chinese authorities routinely deny responsibility for hacking operations.
+The Chinese Embassy in London did not immediately return a request seeking comment.

-Div said that it was unclear whether the ultimate targets of the espionage operation were warned, saying Cybereason had left it to the telecom firms to notify their customers.
-Div added that he had been in touch with “a handful” of law enforcement agency about the matter, although he did not say which ones.
+Div said it was unclear whether the ultimate targets of the espionage operation were warned, saying that Cybereason had left it to the telecom firms to notify their customers.
+Div added he had been in touch with “a handful” of law enforcement agencies about the matter, although he did not say which ones.

-The FBI in Washington did not immediately return a message seeking comment.
+The FBI in Washington did not immediately return a message from The Associated Press seeking comment on the topic.